mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 ## The Login Strategy

-The credentials object gets forwarded to our `LoginStrategyService`, which acts as an orchestrator to determine which specific **login strategy** should be used for the login process.
+The credentials object gets passed to our [`LoginStrategyService`](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/services/login-strategies/login-strategy.service.ts), which acts as an orchestrator that determines which specific **login strategy** should be used for the login process.

 > [!IMPORTANT]
 > Our authentication methods are handled by different [login strategies](https://github.com/bitwarden/clients/tree/main/libs/auth/src/common/login-strategies) in our code, making use of the [Strategy Pattern](https://refactoring.guru/design-patterns/strategy).
 Those strategies are: